Teens’ Mental Health in the Digital Age: Causes, Effects, and Solutions

 Start small by moving away from the screen, sparking up a dialogue, or calling in on a colleague who is having emotional concerns.
 You are not alone, teenagers.
 Be co-pilots rather than critics, parents, and teachers.
 The pixels get smaller as the pressure reduces, and a generation destined to thrive under more crystal and brighter skies appears when we endure the storm together.

-1 thought on “Teens’ Mental Health in the Digital Age: Causes, Effects, and Solutions”
+6 thoughts on “Teens’ Mental Health in the Digital Age: Causes, Effects, and Solutions”

 Leave a Comment